lemamon/es6-features/README.md

 # es6-features
 Simple project to use es6+ features

-To use this project you need installed NodeJsin your machine.
+To use this project you need to install NodeJs on your machine.

-After clone this project
+After cloning this projec

     npm install